Posted by ICON School on Jun 7, 2021 12:31:57 PM

 Life can throw us some curveballs, and no two life circumstances are alike.
 There are many reasons you might find yourself needing or wanting to work while you’re still enrolled in High School, so how do you find the balance you need to succeed at both?
 Here are some tips.

-While being employed while still in high school may not be as prevalent as it was in the past, there are many employment opportunities out there that understand (and even support!) that students need to focus on their studies and arrange their schedule accordingly.
+There are many employment opportunities out there that understand (and even support!) that students need to focus on their studies and arrange their schedule accordingly.
+It can take time to find the right job that will facilitate that balance between working and studying, but it's worth the wait.
 If your current employer isn’t willing to accommodate your school schedule, it may be time to explore other options.

 Schedule time to study

 It’s easy to let your homework slide if you end up working late or taking extra shifts.
 Protect your study time (and your sanity!) by scheduling your study time every day (or whatever works best with your school).
 Make it a habit and a routine, and you and your grades will thank you.

 Being a full-time student and a part-time employee can take up an awful lot of your time, but it’s also important to schedule time for you!
 That means time for friends, recreation, rest, and alone time as well.
 This may not occur naturally if you’re waiting for it to happen, so it’s a good idea to schedule personal time just like you’d schedule study time and your shifts at work.
 Put it in your calendar, and make sure others know when you are and aren’t going to be available.

 We know it’s easier said than done, but school needs to be your top priority.
 While your part-time job may provide you with much-needed income, your education will prepare you for and unlock the doors in your future that will lead to a lifetime of opportunity.
 If you find that your grades are starting to slip due to your work schedule or the stress of performing at work, you will need to re-evaluate your commitments so that you can put your education first.